influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/introduction/installation_guidelines.md

 Although technically the cluster can function with any number of meta nodes, the best pratice is to ALWAYS have an odd number of meta nodes.
 This allows the meta nodes to reach consensus.
 An even number of meta nodes cannot achieve consensus because there can be no "deciding vote" cast between the nodes if they disagree.

 Therefore, the minumum number of meta nodes for a high availability (HA) installation is three (3).
-So, the typical HA installation for InfluxEnterprise is to deploy three meta nodes.
+So, the typical HA installation for InfluxDB Enterprise is to deploy three meta nodes.

 Aside from three being a magic number, a three meta node cluster can tolerate the permanent loss of a single meta node with no degradation in any function or performance.